00vqla/parental-advisory-adder/README.md

    - **Logo Width**: Adjust size using the slider (50-200 pixels) **Crop Mode**:
      - "Crop to Center": Crops image to square from center
-     - "Stretch to Square": Stretches image to square (may distort)
+     - "Stretch to Square": Stretches image to square

-4. **Preview**: The preview updates automatically as you change settings

 ## 📁 File Structure